Your guide to registrations for international transport

 A deferment account provides an easy solution for managing customs duty and VAT payments.

 When goods are imported into South Africa, import duties and VAT must generally be paid to SARS in full at the time of import.
-A deferment account allows these taxes to be paid on an account basis, and the account to be settled monthly via e-filing.
+A deferment account allows these taxes to be paid on an account basis, and the account to be settled monthly via eFiling.

-A clearing agent, courier company or freight provider may use its deferment account to settle customs tax on behalf of a client so that delivery can happen faster.
+A clearing agent, courier company, or freight provider may use its deferment account to settle customs tax on behalf of a client so that delivery can happen faster.
 This service, along with the value of the tax paid, is then billed as a disbursement fee.

 Who needs a deferment account?

-The traderNo, but it can come in useful for traders who pay import tax on a regular basis.
+No, but it can come in useful for traders who pay import tax on a regular basis.

-The freight agent, courier or clearing agentYes, unless the freight agent wants to arrange for clients to pay their import tax directly to SARS.
+Yes, unless the freight agent wants to arrange for clients to pay their import tax directly to SARS.

-The commercial transport or carriage providerNo, unless the carrier intends to offer clearing services.
+No, unless the carrier intends to offer clearing services.

 EDI (Electronic Data Interchange) registration

-SARS defines EDI this as “A paperless trading system involving the electronic transfer of data, by established message standards, from one computer application to another.”
+SARS defines EDI as “A paperless trading system involving the electronic transfer of data, by established message standards, from one computer application to another.”

 The benefits of using EDI are: